 Discretionary options that we granted in 2019 under the 2018 Plan vest according to the following schedule: 25% of the option shares will vest and become exercisable on the one year anniversary of the option grant date and the remaining option shares will vest and become exercisable in 36 equal monthly installments over the 36-month period measured from the first anniversary of the option grant date, provided the executive officer continues to provide services through each applicable vesting date.
 Each option will vest on an accelerated basis in connection with certain terminations and changes, as described under the heading "-Employment Contracts and Change in Control Agreements" below.
-Each option has an expiration date at the end of the 10-year period measured from the grant date, unless terminated earlier following the optionee's termination of service.
+Each option has an expiration date at the end of the 10year period measured from the grant date, unless terminated earlier following the optionee's termination of service.
 Options granted under the 2018 Plan have an exercise price equal to the fair market value on the date of grant (generally the closing price of our common stock on the grant date on the Nasdaq Global Select Market), and the 2018 Plan permits the exercise price of stock options to be paid by cash, check, other shares of our common stock (with some restrictions), broker assisted same-day sales, and cashless "net exercise" arrangements.
-Although we did not grant any discretionary RSUs in 2019 under the 2018 Plan, grants of discretionary RSUs in February 2019 to executive officers under such plan vest in three successive equal annual installments over the three-year period measured from the grant date, provided the executive officer continues to provide services through each applicable vesting date.
+Although we did not grant any discretionary RSUs in 2019 under the 2018 Plan, grants of discretionary RSUs in February 2019 to executive officer continues to provide services through each applicable vesting date.
 For a discussion of the effect on outstanding equity awards under the 2018 Plan in connection with certain terminations and changes in control of the Company, including accelerated vesting, see the discussion under the heading "-Employment Contracts and Change in Control Arrangements" below.